DataDog/hiring-engineers/answers.md

 The Timeboard, as its name suggests, shows metric's values overtime, and this time can also be adjusted to have insight for a specific period, like for example the last 5 minutes, as shown below:
 ![Timeboard](images/timeboard-5min.png)

-In case the insight shows up something important that needs to be shared, the user can take a snapshot and use the @ notation to send it to other people of the team, as shown below:
+In this case the insight shows up something important that needs to be shared, the user can take a snapshot and use the @ notation to send it to other people of the team, as shown below:
 ![Timeboard](images/timeboard-snapshot.png)

 ## Monitoring Data
 Looking at a dashboard overtime can be tedious and the team in charge of looking at the graphs can do other tasks and be more productive.
-For this case the Datadog platform provide an automatic mechanism to monitor the data based on threshold, on which some actions might be taken.
+For this case the Datadog platform provides an automatic mechanism to monitor the data based on threshold, on which some actions might be taken.

 The platform can create a new Metric Monitor that watches the average of the custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
 * Warning threshold of 500